jin-gizmo/docma/doc/user-guide/05-rendering/08-batch.md

 data for the batch parameters is specified using a [docma data source specification](#data-source-specifications).

-> The following describes the process for PDF document batches.
-The process is
+!!! note
-> similar for HTML batches.
+    The following describes the process for PDF document batches.
+The process is similar for HTML batches.

 ![](img/render-batch.svg)